ndahlquist/raytracer/README.md

 This is a threaded CPU ray tracer written in native C++.
-On a multi-core device, it should run at close to real time (About 10 interlaced frames per second on my Nexus 7).
+On a multi-core device, it should run at close to real time (About 10 interlaced frames per second on my 2012 Nexus 7).
-Features:
--Acceleration structures, interlacing, native implementation and multi-threading make this a very fast ray tracer.
+- Acceleration structures, interlacing, native implementation and multi-threading make this a very fast ray tracer.
 You can interact with the spheres during the render: something that is not possible with any other ray tracer currently on the Android Play Store.
--Environment mapping and recursive reflections.
+- Environment mapping and recursive reflections.

 You can download the compiled APK from the [Google Play Store] (https://play.google.com/store/apps/details?id=edu.stanford.nicd.raytracer&hl=en).